 Travel Information Overload Online

 Another issue around packing light that I wanted to address is information overload.
-In the internet age, it’s easy to get carried away with oversubscribing to blogs, bookmarking travel sites, packing too many electronic gadgets and loading up your bags with travel guides.
+In the internet age, it’s easy to get carried away with oversubscribing to blogs, bookmarking travel sites, packing too many electronic gadgets, or loading up your bags with travel guides.
 You can run the risk of spending all your time reading about the places you are traveling to and not exploring them for yourself.

 I recently read another blog about a guy traveling the world for 6 months and he was subscribing to dozens of travel sites and buying all these expensive electronic gadgets to stay connected while on the road.
 It’s total overkill and in my opinion, takes all the fun and adventure out of traveling.